-All lower bounds were established using the Flag Algebra approach, see \cref{sec:lower_bounds}.
-The construction used to establish the upper bound for $g_{5,4}$ is given by the weighted blow-up sequence of a $(5,4)$-Ramsey graph of order $13$ with $5$ orbits which has the {\tt graph6} representation
+All lower bounds were established using the flag algebra approach, see \cref{sec:lower_bounds}.
+The construction used to establish the upper bound for $g_{5,4}$ is given by the weighted blow-up sequence of a $(5,4)$-Ramsey graph of order $13$ with $5$ vertex orbits which has the {\tt graph6} representation